 It might affect bone mineral density.
 Research has suggested that Depo-Provera and Depo-SubQ Provera 104 might cause a loss of bone mineral density.
 This loss might be especially concerning in teens who haven't reached their peak bone mass.
 And it's not clear whether this loss is reversible.

-Because of this, the Food and Drug Administration added strong warnings to the injection packaging cautioning that Depo-Provera and Depo-SubQ Provera 104 shouldn't be used for longer than two years.
+Because of this, the U.S. Food and Drug Administration added strong warnings to the injection packaging cautioning that Depo-Provera and Depo-SubQ Provera 104 shouldn't be used for longer than two years.
 The warning also states that using these products might increase the risk of osteoporosis and bone fractures later in life.

 If you have other risk factors for osteoporosis, such as a family history of bone loss and certain eating disorders, it's a good idea to discuss the potential risks and benefits of this form of contraception with your doctor, as well as learn about other contraceptive options.